kkennis/Brain-teasers/part4_quad-ruby-meets-samuel-beckett-challenge/README.md

 ### Release 0: Extracting Patterns

 Before you start coding, sit down and try to extract patterns from the sequences above.
-Don't be afraid to use pen and paper, or pull out colored index cards and use them to represent which actors are on stage at a given time.

-If you don't see the pattern it will be impossible to implement it in Ruby.
+If you don't see the pattern it will be impossible to implement it.
 This problem is easiest to solve recursively.
 Can you see how we can get the stage directions for three actors from the directions for two?
-How we get the directions for two actors from one?
+How do we get the directions for two actors from one?

 Keep in mind the labels for the actors are arbitrary.
 The stage directions for `['tim', 'frank']` will be the same as the stage directions for `['linda', 'sue']`, modulo our labeling.